iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 it is a taboo in most flavors of constructive mathematics.
 Specifically, in this section we will explore that Markov's principle is falsified by the generic sequence.

-Let us first prove that the generic sequence does *not not* assume a certain value `z`, as in the antecedent of Markov's principle.
+Let us first prove that the generic sequence does *not not* have a certain value `z` as one of its terms, as in the antecedent of Markov's principle.
 (The value `z` is a placeholder for the natural number zero, which is an element of our fixed type `X` only in case `X = ℕ`.)